AMULYA200307/Online-Banking-System-Project/README.md

-Here is a **clean, professional, GitHub-ready `README.md`** for your project.
-Just copy–paste this into your repository’s `README.md` file.

----

 # 🏦 Online Banking System – Java, NetBeans & SQLite

 A complete **Banking Management System** built using **Core Java (Swing GUI)**, **SQLite database**, and **NetBeans IDE**.